Definition of the chief executive officer (CEO): The highest-ranking manager in an organisation, who is ultimately responsible for decision-making.

 Is CEO and Chairman of the board the same role?

 Chairman is a role which is sometimes taken on by the CEO in addition to their duties but is also frequently a role carried out by an independent non-executive director.
+Business books about corporate governance will explain that splitting the Chairman and CEO role is best practice.

 The chairman leads board meetings and sets the tone of discourse and ensures that the board are held to account.
 Therefore in some way, you could argue that the chairman outranks the CEO.

-However, chairman is often a part-time role, and does not involve hands-on management of the business.
+However, the chairman is often a part-time role, and does not involve hands-on management of the business.
 The book stops with the chief executive officer, not the chairman.

 As mentioned above, the chairman & CEO are sometimes the same person.
 Although listed companies are strongly discouraged from merging the roles.
 The Combined Coded expects companies to explain themselves in their financial statements if they choose to ignore this guidance.